15 Great Travel Destinations in Greece for All Tastes

 - Angelos Boutique Suites (9.9/10)

-For the outdoor traveler, the picturesque island of Alonissos is a real gem.
+For the outdoor traveler, the picturesque island of Alonissos is a real gem and a great travel destination in Greece.
 There are hiking trails of varying difficulty, a marine national park where you can dive in crystal clear waters, meet fish and seals and paddle.
 If you want to treat yourself to sunbathing or go out to a restaurant and bar, there are also plenty of places to visit.

 On the picturesque island of Alonissos, the naturalist can look forward to an unbeatable outdoor holiday.
 The pine-clad mountains are stunningly beautiful and during your trip to Alonissos awaits good opportunities for both challenging hiking and inspiring diving that with a little luck offers cool encounters with the wildlife beneath the surface.